dmort27/ilomorph/README.md

 DeDuplicator
 ============

-A Simple Python function for factoring redupliation into a prefix '<RED>'.
+A Simple Python function for factoring redupliation into a prefix `<RED>`.
 Usage:

 ```python
 >>> import deduplicator